EddyVinck/customer-statement-processor/README.md

 # Customer Statement Processor

 Customer Statement Processor is a Next.js application built using the new Next.js `app/` router.
 This project served as an experiment for me to compare it to the traditional `pages/` router.
+I also took the opportunity to try out Vitest for unit tests and Playwright for end-to-end tests.

 It utilizes both client and server components, and it has the currently still experimental server actions enabled.